xaur/decred-news/guidelines.md

 ## Translations

 1\.
 Check the [index page](https://xaur.github.io/decred-news/) to see if translation to your language already exists.
 If it does exist but you don't like it, feel free to submit improvements.
-If that fails somehow you can still create your own translation.
+If that somehow fails you can still create your own translation.

 2\.
-Ideally, wait for the document you wish to translate to be fully finished and released.
+Ideally, wait for the document to be finished and released before starting to translate it.

 3\.
 Before you start translating, make note of the Git branch and revision that you translate.
 It will help to track changes to the source document.